Hussein380/AI-Mpesa-Accountant/docs/DATABASE_SCHEMA.md

 3. Timestamps are stored in UTC
 4. Foreign key relationships are maintained using MongoDB references
 5. Indexes should be created on frequently queried fields (email, sessionId, user, date)
 6. The Transaction model is designed to accommodate both M-Pesa statements and SMS messages
+7. All API responses follow a standardized format defined in `apiResponse.js`